kennyfully88/goaty-the-getter/README.md

 # Goath the Getter Web
 https://kennyfully88.github.io/goaty_the_getter_web/

 I'll level with you guys.
-This is a woek in progess, but I thhought that I should release something so that people can play it a little.
+This is a work in progess, but I thhought that I should release something so that people can play it a little.
 In the next update, there will be an avaiable boss battle.

 ## Goaty the Getter